 Whistling air con

 Air conditioning systems can sometimes produce a strange sound in your home including whistling and hissing.
 This could be because the filter is blocked and needs cleaning, however it could be due to other faults.
 A duct leak is one such problem that can result in air escaping through the ductwork.
 An air conditioning repair technician should be able to fix this fault

 It’s normal for electrical appliances and outlets to hum, however they can also produce louder buzzing sounds when there is an electrical fault.
 This could be due to a wire not being connected properly or possibly carrying too high a voltage.
 You should hire an electrician to look at your electrics and diagnose the fault as soon as possible – the buzzing could be an early sign that an electrical appliance or circuit is about to fail or that there may even be an electrical fire.
+Often, older homes may need an electrical service upgrade as their older service panels cannot meet the increased electrical demands of this day and age.
+If this is the case, you may want to consider an Electrical Service Panel Upgrade Milwaukee or similar.
 Do not attempt to fix the problem yourself unless you’re professionally qualified to work with electrics.

 Random popping noises from windows can be alarming, but could simply be due to the expansion or contraction of cladding/siding.
 Aluminium siding which is used in many windows can sometimes create a popping noise when it is heated up as a result of it expanding quickly.
 Old or poorly fitted windows are more likely to create popping sounds – if you find the noise irritating, you could consider hiring a window installation expert to take a look.
 Popping sounds may also come from window frames, floorboards and beams as they naturally expand and contract as a result of a change in temperature.